 - Clean and protect all rubber door, trunk and hood seals.

-The two most important attachments are the crevice attachment and the dust brush attachment.
-Make sure your crevice attachment is plastic, not metal.
-A metal attachment or a plastic attachment that’s in poor condition may scratch or otherwise damage leather or vinyl upholstery.
+Ideally, your crevice attachment should be plastic, not metal.
+But, either way, once the attachment is in poor condition it may scratch or otherwise damage leather or vinyl upholstery.

-Use the round dust brush attachment to vacuum the console, dash and vents.
-You can assist with the dusting by using an interior detailing brush ahead of the vacuum to get deep into vents and cracks.
+Assist with the dusting by using an interior detailing brush ahead of the vacuum to get deep into vents and cracks.
+It works.

 - Start your vacuuming job by pulling out the floor mats.
 Shake out the mats to remove any loose dirt.
 Use a 4″ upholstery attachment or the bare hose end to vigorously vacuum the mats.